 - Permitting is a case-by-case situation.
 Working with the utility for one site host was a straightforward process provided that the application requirements were met.
-Working with the utility for the second site host has been extremely problematic and has caused very significant delays. - It is difficult to project the timing requirements for permitting, therefore future direction is to start the permitting process as soon as possible in any project.
+Working with the utility for the second site host has been extremely problematic and has caused very significant delays.
+It is difficult to project the timing requirements for permitting, therefore future direction is to start the permitting process as soon as possible in any project. - More charges may impact grid-parallel backup value propositions.
+Utilities are now charging a standby charge.
+The total line items of charges are as follows: - Customer Charge (flat) - Energy Charge-different rates for time of use (on peak, mid peak, off peak) - Demand Charge-related to the maximum amount of energy used - Standby Charge-"...represents the entire reserved capacity needed for SCE to serve the customer's load regularly served by the customer's generating facility when such facility experiences a partial or complete outage." - This Standby Charge will likely affect the value propositions for backup, intermittent, or potentially other alternative power sources by adding another charge to what is expected to be removed from the grid.

-FY 2013 PUBLICATIONS/PRESENTATIONS
+FY 2014 PUBLICATIONS/PRESENTATIONS

-1. H2RA007_PETRECKY_2013_0 (Annual Merit Review)
+1. H2RA007_PETRECKY_2014_o (Annual Merit Review).